Key Takeaways

 Lease Termination (Derecognition)

-At the end of the lease term, both the lease liability and ROU asset should be fully reduced.
-However, because depreciation is recorded through accumulated depreciation (not directly reducing the asset), a final journal is needed to clear both accounts.
+At the end of the lease term, the lease liability will already be zero (unwound through prior interest and payment entries).
+The ROU asset will also be fully depreciated, but because depreciation is recorded through accumulated depreciation (not directly reducing the asset), a final ledger clearing entry is needed.

 This entry has no P&L impact - it simply removes the asset cost and accumulated depreciation from the balance sheet.